blue african violet

 Once you have a clear view of the African violet’s roots, identify the main roots for each sucker and start detangling.
 In doing this step, there might be some roots that will be damaged.
 It is okay as long as the main roots of the suckers are intact.

 Plant the separated suckers and plantlets into pots that are appropriate for their size.
-Fill half of the pot with the growing mix and place the sucker or plantlet in the middle.
+Fill half of the pot with the african violet mix and place the sucker or plantlet in the middle.
 While holding the plantlet upright, fill the pot with more soil until all the roots are covered.
-Follow the appropriate care pointers for Saintpaulia
+Follow the appropriate care pointers for Saintpaulia.

 FAQs